Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Length and Energy scales in a tight-binding model

 In this calculation, the second term in Eqn.~\eqref{eq:lengtscale1} vanished.
 This cancellation will occur for any dispersion relation $f$ with $\int d\kv f(\kv)=0$, as long as $E_0$ is sufficiently large to guarantee that the band does not cross the Fermi surface: in that case the integral is always carried out over the entire Brillouin Zone.

 This evaluation of the polarization was done in the band basis, since Lindhard's formula can be used there.
 In calculations based on \emph{ab initio} bands, as presented in the main text, additional orbital overlap matrix elements of order unity play a role, but exponential decay is retained.
 The details of the dispersions of these bands determine the precise value of $\lambda$, the simple estimate given here based only on the energy scales provides the correct order of magnitude.
+For more details about transforming polarizations between band and orbitals basis sets, we refer the reader to Ref.~\cite{Kaltak}.